 If you’re going for an open wetroom, then you may be considering a design without screens – in which case, everything will get wet.
 That won’t be too much of a worry if you’ve planning to incorporate furniture and paints that are resistant to water, but if not, then it’s worth considering adding a walk-in shower screen.
 These are minimalistic, so won’t intrude on the space you have available, and add a level of protection from splashes so everything in the wetroom will last longer.

 If you’re still finalising your decisions, you can trust our expert bathroom designers to be here to help!
 They can provide as much or as little advice as you want, or you can just take a look through our catalogue of real customer bathrooms we’ve designed, which can give you some useful information.
-Or you can always take a trip to our designer bathroom showroom on Manchester Road, where our team will be more than happy to oblige!

 Stay In Touch